Blog

 Bond County, Illinois is in USDA Hardiness Zone 6b.
 The average last spring frost is April 13 and first fall frost is October 21.

-Bond County County sits in USDA Zone 6b.
+Bond County sits in USDA Zone 6b.
 Roses grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Roses grow in Bond County County's climate?
+Can Roses grow in Bond County's climate?

 🌱